Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Modeling unresolved turbulence

 In the ART code, we implement an explicit LES model following \citet{schmidt14} as described in \citet{semenov16}.
 To this end, we add explicit subgrid terms in the hydrodynamic equations and follow an additional energy variable that describes the total subgrid turbulent energy in each cell, $\eturb$:

-The first line describes purely adiabatic behavior (advection on the left-hand side and $PdV$ work on the right-hand side) which is directly analogous to thermal energy.
+The first line describes purely adiabatic behavior (advection on the left and $PdV$ work on the right), which is directly analogous to thermal energy.
 The turbulent pressure is related to $\eturb$ via an ideal gas-like equation of state, $\Pturb = 2/3\; \eturb$, which corresponds to the same adiabatic index as that of the thermal gas, $\gamma = 5/3$, because unresolved eddies behave analogously to thermal motions.
-This non-thermal pressure acts on the gas and enters equations for momentum and total energy together with the thermal pressure.
-We solve the adiabatic part by using an entropy-conservative scheme described in \citet{semenov22}
+This nonthermal pressure acts on the gas and enters equations for momentum and total energy together with the thermal pressure.
+We solve the adiabatic part by using an entropy-conservative scheme described in \citet{semenov22}.

-The second line in the equation contains the additional terms that describe the evolution of subgrid turbulence, from left to right: sourcing by cascade from the resolved scales ($\Sigma$), decay into heat ($\epsilon$), turbulence diffusion ($\divg \kappa \grad \eturb $), and extra explicit sources such as direct injection by stellar feedback ($S$).
+The second line in the equation contains the additional terms that describe the evolution of subgrid turbulence: from left to right, sourcing by cascade from the resolved scales ($\Sigma$), decay into heat ($\epsilon$), turbulence diffusion ($\divg \kappa \grad \eturb $), and extra explicit sources such as direct injection by stellar feedback ($S$).
 In the rest of the section, we discuss the source term $\Sigma$, while the other terms are described in Section~\ref{sec:model:decay}.

 The source term describing the energy cascade, $\Sigma$, is the key element of the model as it characterizes the interaction between subgrid and resolved scales.
-Corresponding terms enter the equations for momentum and total energy as viscosity thereby maintaining the conservative form.
+Corresponding terms enter the equations for momentum and total energy as viscosity, thereby maintaining the conservative form.
 To preserve conservation, we apply these terms by modifying momentum and energy fluxes and compute the amount of energy that needs to be added to $\eturb$ (i.e., the $\Sigma$ term itself) from the difference between total and kinetic energy arising from these extra fluxes.
-Note, that the latter difference can be reliably computed only when $\eturb$ is not too small compared to $\etot$ and therefore when $\eturb < 10^{-3}\; \etot$ we instead compute $\Sigma$ explicitly and add it to $\eturb$ in an operator-split manner.
+Note that the latter difference can be reliably computed only when $\eturb$ is not too small compared to $\etot$ and therefore, when $\eturb < 10^{-3}\; \etot$, we instead compute $\Sigma$ explicitly and add it to $\eturb$ in an operator-split manner.